quintel/etmodel/app/views/pages/_whats_new_content.en.md

 # November 2022

 ## First Asian country is now available: Singapore
-A few weeks ago Singapore has been added to the ETM as first city-state and first Asian country.
+A few weeks ago Singapore has been added to the ETM as the first city-state and the first Asian country.
 This also means it is now easier to add countries outside of the EU to the ETM.
 Select Singapore as a region when starting a new scenario to start exploring its energy system!

 ## Addition of ammonia
 Shipping of liquified green ammonia (and then reforming it to hydrogen) is seen as a more practical option for importing large amounts of green hydrogen than transporting the hydrogen directly.
 The possibility to **[import ammonia](/scenario/supply/hydrogen/ammonia-production)** and convert it to hydrogen using a **[reformer](/scenario/supply/hydrogen/hydrogen-production)** has therefore been added to the model.